Guidance on who is a “key information infrastructure operator” under the PRC Cybersecurity Law, and draft regulations on handling minors’ data

 Some of the key provisions of the Draft Regulations include:

 - Network information service providers must conduct reviews of the information published on their platform.
 If any content is deemed unsuitable for minors, a warning must be placed prominently before the content is displayed.
 The Draft Regulations recognize the need for relevant authorities to publish policies to offer guidance to organizations on how to manage information unsuitable for minors.

 - “Minors’ personal information” is given a wide definition, and would capture all kinds of information, whether recorded electronically or through other means, that when alone or taken together with other information is sufficient to identify a minor’s identity, including but not limited to a minor’s full name, location, residential address, date of birth, contact information, account name, identification number, personal biometric information, and photographs.

 - Network information service providers that offer search functions on their platforms would not be allowed to display search results that comprise minors’ personal information.
 If a minor or his/her parent/guardian requests a network information service provider to delete or block the minor’s personal information that is available online, the network information service provider would also be required to do so.

 Consultation on the Draft Regulations closes on 6 February 2017.
-It is hoped that some of the uncertainties in the Draft Regulations will be clarified before the Draft Regulations are finalised and come into force.
-In the meantime, organisations – particularly those whose websites are aimed at young people – are warned that, if passed, the Draft Regulations would require a pro-active review and update of their Chinese websites and privacy policies, and data collection/retention policies and procedures, to address these new safeguards.
+It is hoped that some of the uncertainties in the Draft Regulations will be clarified before the Draft Regulations are finalized and come into force.
+In the meantime, organizations – particularly those whose websites are aimed at young people – are warned that, if passed, the Draft Regulations would require a pro-active review and update of their Chinese websites and privacy policies, and data collection/retention policies and procedures, to address these new safeguards.